GothenburgBitFactory/tw.org/content/docs/30second.md

 That is all you *need* to know.
 These four commands (add, done, delete, next) will allow you to use Taskwarrior effectively.
 If you are new to Taskwarrior, it is recommended that you stop here, go and start to manage your task list for a while.
-We don\'t want you to be overwhelmed at a time when you just need a way to organize and get things done.
+We don't want you to be overwhelmed at a time when you just need a way to organize and get things done.

 When you are comfortable with basic Taskwarrior usage, there are many other